tagtag

 • Give participants the ability to sue for breach of benefits or fiduciary duty

-An example of a breach of benefit under ERISA would be if your employer improperly denied to pay you the compensation guaranteed to you under their plan.
-A fiduciary is a person named in the company’s ERISA paperwork who has authority over the administration of the plan and the plan’s assets or gives investment advice regarding plan assets for direct or indirect compensation, according to ERISA Section 3(21).
+If your employer improperly denied paying you the compensation guaranteed under their plan, that would be an example of a breach of benefit under ERISA.
+That violation would be considered a breach of fiduciary duties under ERISA.
+A fiduciary is a person named in the company’s ERISA paperwork who has authority over the administration of the plan and the plan’s assets.
+According to ERISA Section 3(21), they also give investment advice regarding plan assets for direct or indirect compensation.

 Contact a New York ERISA Lawyer